Akshar Varma

 Northeastern University

-Before joining NEU, I completed my B.Tech. degree (2013-2017) in Information and Communication Technology from DAIICT, Gandhinagar, India.
-I also got a minor in Computational Sciences and still have some interest (in the algorithmic questions) in areas like High Performance Computing, Complex Networks, and Modelling and Simulation.
+I defended my PhD in December 2024, advised by Dr. Ravi Sundaram in the Theoretical Computer Science Group at Northeastern University.
+My thesis was on the use of a heterogeneous algorithmic toolkit for problems involving a variety of graph parameters.
+Before joining NEU, I completed my B.Tech. degree (2013-2017) in Information and Communication Technology from DAIICT, Gandhinagar, India (see Bachelor Thesis).
+I also got a minor in Computational Sciences and still have some lingering interest in areas like High Performance Computing, Complex Networks, and Modelling and Simulation.

 Research